calabash/calabash-ios/calabash-cucumber/ENVIRONMENT_VARIABLES.md

 This is only used for simulator testing.
 It is ignored when testing on devices.

 Calabash can usually automatically set this variable if an Xcode project is located in the directory where you call `calabash-ios console` or `cucumber` from.
-If calabash cannot find your

 #### Example